frankdean/trip-server-2/README.md

 under the `./provisioning` directory, which can be used to create a development environment using [Vagrant][].
-See the `Testing and Developing Trip` section of the application manual (`info trip-server`) for more information on using and running the application with Vagrant and [Qemu][].
+See the `Testing and Developing Trip` section of the application manual (`info trip-server`) for more information on using and running the application with both Vagrant and [Qemu][].

+[Qemu]: https://www.qemu.org "A generic and open source machine emulator and virtualizer"
+[Vagrant]: https://www.vagrantup.com "Development Environments Made Easy"

 ### Fedora

 Minimal packages required to build from the source distribution tarball, for Fedora version 40.

-The application requires a version 6.x of [libpqxx][] installed, which is older than that in this version of Fedora.
-See the 'libpqxx' section below for instructions on installing `libpqxx`.

-The application also requires the `nlohmann/json` package, which is not included in the Fedora distribution.
+The application requires the `nlohmann/json` package, which is not included in the Fedora distribution.
 Follow the instructions in the 'nlohmann/json' section below to install it.
 Tested on Fedora with `nlohmann/json` version 3.11.3.

 - gcc
 - gcc-c++